 Data is a scary word to many, but Accelex have developed the technology to allow for deeper learning experiences that accelerate growth and mitigate risks, by understanding and recognising trends earlier.
 With offices in London, Paris and New York, we can expect rapid expansion in the next few years.
 With digital data piling up as the financial services world catches up with the demand of technological advancement, we can only predict a greater reliance on services like Accelex.

 The fintech industry will continue to thrive, with traditional banks working on a number of ways to reach new, younger and more agile customers whilst also trying to keep up with startups within the market.
 In order to diversify income, move away from the conventional mortgage model due to the increase in lifetime renters (a core earner for traditional banks), and adapt to an ageing population, we can expect the banking landscape to look very different in the next 10 years.
 How?
 It’s difficult to tell.
 But what we do know is that fintech startups in London will most definitely be leading the way.

-At Canvas, we provide office space for startups and scale-ups in London.
+At Canvas, we provide office space for startups and scale-ups in London – including offices for tech startups.
 We’re lucky to have some of the most exciting businesses in the world work from our buildings, including a few fintech startups.
 The office spaces that we design are perfect for startups to thrive, with open-plan workspaces, unique decor, communal facilities and plenty of plants.
 We also offer inclusive perks and flexible contracts in popular startup hubs such as Old Street, Shoreditch and Clerkenwell.
 You’ll also find our serviced offices in Mayfair and Dalston.
 If your company is looking for a new place to call home, get in touch with us and we’ll be glad to help.